Thank you for your response

 National Savings Monthly Income Scheme is an excellent investment option for pensioners and those looking for a regular inflow of funds.
-We have covered the following in this article:

 The Central Government of India on 12 December 2019 announced National Savings Monthly Income Scheme through notification GSR 917 (E).
 The scheme was introduced as per section 3A of the Government Savings Promotion Act, 1873 (5 of 1873).
 The National Savings Monthly Income Scheme is open to all resident Indian citizens, including minors.